Benda007/Benda007.github.io/README.md

 - 🌍 Based in the Czech Republic
 - Professional with a successful career in Global Purchasing and Procurement.
 Driven by curiosity and a passion for lifelong learning, I recently embarked on a journey into computer science and software development.
 While I am new to coding, my experience in international business, negotiation, and operations gives me a unique perspective on technology’s role in solving real-world problems.
-- 🎓 Certified by Harvard University (CS50x) and IT Network (requalification recognized by the Czech Ministry of Education, Youth, and Sport)
+- 🎓 Certified by Harvard University   (CS50x) and IT Network (requalification course recognized by the Czech Ministry of Education, Youth, and Sport)
 - 🌱 Focused on full-stack development, problem-solving, and creating user-friendly applications
 - 💡 Always exploring new technologies and best practices